Scattering in quantum wires and junctions of quantum wires with edge states of quantum spin Hall insulators: Introduction

-Junctions of topological insulators with normal metals are important since such junctions are basic building blocks of electronic circuits involving topological elements.
+Junctions of topological insulators with normal metals are important, since such junctions are basic building blocks of electronic circuits involving topological elements.
 Junctions between two-dimensional surface states of three-dimensional topological insulators with two-dimensional ferromagnets~\cite{modak12} and two-dimensional superconductors~\cite{soori13} have been studied using a boundary condition which involves a new parameter $c$.
-However, the optimal value of this parameter which allows maximum current across the junction is not known.
+Recently, this boundary condition has been used in: explanation of planar Hall effect in topological insulators~\cite{suri21} and a proposal to identify Majorana bound states~\cite{lu21}.
+However, the dependence of scattering amplitudes on $c$ and the optimal value of $c$ which allows maximum current across the junction is not known.
 The same boundary condition applies to a junction of one-dimensional normal metal with edge states of QSHI.
-In this work, we study the conductance across such a junction as a function of this parameter and find the optimal value of the parameter for which the transmission is maximum.
-The problem of junction between two materials each being semi-infinite is common.
-But such a problem with one material being spinful normal metal and the other edge state of QSHI is ill defined.
+In this work, we study the conductance across such a junction as a function of this parameter and find the optimal value of the parameter $c$ for which the transmission is maximum.
+Further, we solve the scattering problem at a junction between a quantum wire and a QSHI using a lattice model and map the results to continuum model calculations.
+The problem of junction between two materials, each being semi-infinite, is common.
+But such a problem with one material being a spinful normal metal and the other - an edge state of QSHI is ill defined.
 In this work, we rectify this problem and construct such a junction.